LorenDB/kaon/README.md

 - When you install or delete a Steam game, you must restart Steam before Kaon will properly register the change.
   Otherwise, Steam does not fully flush its configuration to disk, so Kaon cannot read it.
 - Flatpak and Snap installations of stores are not supported at the moment; however, support is planned.
+- Custom games assume you are launching them using your system's wineprefix (i.e. reads the WINEPREFIX environment variable; if not set, falls back to ~/.wine).
+If you are using custom wineprefixes for your games, UEVR will not detect them.

 ## Screenshot